pip-services3-node/pip-services3-commons-node/README.md

 ));

-// Set references to the component myComponentB.setReferences(References.fromTuples( new Descriptor("myservice", "mycomponent-b", "default", "default", "1.0", myComponentB ));
+// Set references to the component myComponentA.setReferences(References.fromTuples( new Descriptor("myservice", "mycomponent-b", "default", "default", "1.0",) myComponentB ));

 // Open the component
-myComponentB.open("123", (err) => {
+myComponentA.open("123", (err) => {
    console.log("MyComponentA has been opened.");
    ...
 });